Your privacy is important to us.

 Anyone you want to recruit from outside the UK must meet the job, salary and language requirements under the points-based immigration system;

 Some immigration routes, such as Global Talent, are ‘unsponsored’.
 You don’t need a licence to hire employees with an unsponsored visa;

 The system treats EU and non-EU citizens equally.
 As a licensed sponsor, you can hire skilled workers from anywhere in the world;

 Irish citizens can move freely and take up work in the UK under the Common Travel Area.
 They do not require a visa or any form of employment permit;

 Some immigration routes, such as Global Talent, are ‘unsponsored’.
 You don’t need a licence to hire employees with an unsponsored visa.

 Getting a sponsor licence normally takes eight weeks and fees apply;

 There has been an increased volume of companies based in the IT/Tech and manufacturing sectors looking to futureproof recruitment plans by securing a sponsor licence.
 With the manufacturing sector, the demand for EU workers continues to be the case.
 Employers within the manufacturing sector will need to consider securing a sponsor licence with the Home Office due to the end of freedom of movement of EU nationals from 1 January 2021.

 This article has been produced for general information purposes and further advice should be sought from a professional advisor.
-Please contact our Business and Private Immigration team at Cleaver Fulton Rankin for further advice or information.
+For tailored legal advice please contact our expert manufacturing or Business and Private Immigration team at Cleaver Fulton Rankin.